tektoncd/triggers/docs/clusterinterceptors.md

 Triggers now support writing custom interceptor for both `http` and `https`.
 Support of `http` for custom interceptor will be there for 1-2 releases, later it will be removed and only `https` will be supported.

 End user who write `https` custom interceptor need to pass `caBundle` in order to make secure connection with eventlistener
+## Interceptor SDK

+The interceptor sdk allows you to easily create new interceptors for use with Tekton.
+The main SDK function can be found in [pkg/interceptors/sdk/sharedmain.go](pkg/interceptors/sdk/sharedmain.go).
+Invoke the function `sdk.InterceptorMainWithConfig` passing in a map with a key of the interceptor HTTP request path and the value as a function that takes a Kubernetes client and zap logger and returns an implementation of the `InterceptorInterface`.

+The interceptor SDK is used by the core interceptor deployment, so you can see how it is invoked at [cmd/interceptors/main.go](cmd/interceptors/main.go).
+This deployment contains multiple interceptors